 What is it?

-Despite serious safety concerns, pennyroyal is used for the common cold, pneumonia, fatigue, ending a pregnancy (abortion), and as an insect repellant, but there is no good scientific evidence to support these uses.
+People use pennyroyal for the common cold, pneumonia, fatigue, ending a pregnancy (abortion), and as an insect repellant, but there is no good scientific evidence to support these uses.
+It is also unsafe.

 How effective is it?

 There is interest in using pennyroyal for a number of purposes, but there isn't enough reliable information to say whether it might be helpful.

 When applied to the skin: Pennyroyal essential oil is likely unsafe.

 Special precautions & warnings:Pregnancy: It is likely unsafe to take pennyroyal by mouth or apply it to your skin when pregnant.
 There is some evidence that pennyroyal oil can cause abortions by causing the uterus to contract.
 But the dose needed in order to cause an abortion could kill the parent or cause life-long kidney and liver damage.
 Avoid use.

 Breast-feeding: It is likely unsafe to take pennyroyal by mouth or apply it to your skin while breast-feeding.
 Avoid use.

 Children: Pennyroyal is likely unsafe when taken by mouth in children.
 Infants have developed serious liver and nervous system damage, and even death, after taking pennyroyal.